 - Febrifuge and alterative.

 Roots occur in pieces, about 30 cm long and 3-8 mm in diameter; cylindrical, thick, hard, somewhat tortuous, sparsely branched; provided with few thick rootlets and secondary roots; external appearance dark brown, sometimes with violet grey tinge, centre yellow, woody, surrounded by a mealy white cortical layer, bark brownish, corky; odour, characteristic, taste, sweetish, slightly acrid and aromatic.The constituent of roots are Essential oil, saponin, resin, tannins, sterols and glucosides.

-Uses of plant
+Uses of the plant

-The root and root-bark are useful in treatment of broad variety of diseases.
+The root and root-bark are useful in the treatment of broad variety of diseases.
 Roots are prescribed in loss of appetite, impaired digestion, fever, skin diseases, ulceration, syphilis, rheumatism, gout, leucorrhoea and improving quality and quantity of breast milk.

-Root-bark taken in form of hot infusion with milk is alterative and tonic.
+Root-bark taken in the form of hot infusion with milk is alterative and tonic.
 The root powder is prepared by pulverising air dried roots.
 This powder is easy to avail and useful in urinary diseases, kidney problem, digestive diseases and many other diseases.
 The roots are rubbed on stone to make paste.
 This paste can be applied in eyes, on ulcers, and swellings.
-Milky juice of plant can be dropped in eyes for eye diseases.
+Milky juice of the plant can be dropped in eyes for eye diseases.